 Center for Inquiry — Amherst, NY

 A journalist, novelist, entertainer, and freethought historian, Flynn is the author of numerous articles and editorials for Free Inquiry magazine. in addition to The New Encyclopedia of Unbelief, his books include two anti-religious black comedy science fiction novels, Nothing Sacred (2004), its prequel Galactic Rapture (2000), and The Trouble With Christmas (1993), a secularist critique of the holiday.
-His novel Galactic Rapture is now being reissued in three volumes by See Sharp Press under the series title The Messiah Game.
+His novel Galactic Rapture was reissued in three volumes by See Sharp Press under the series title The Messiah Game.
 He has made hundreds of radio and TV appearances in his role as the curmudgeonly "anti-Claus."
 He designed the museum at the birthplace of 19th century agnostic orator Robert Green Ingersoll and co-conceived a related regional history project, the Freethought Trail, that now includes almost 70 marked and unmarked sites significant to the history of freethought, abolitionism, and women's rights within 100 miles of the Ingersoll museum.
 He has written extensively on the "rise of the nones" and the growing, welcome focus of the social scientists on studying nonreligious Americans as a category in their own right, not just as those who check "other" on surveys about religion.

 Flynn's credits as a media producer include American Freethought, a four-part video miniseries about the history of the freethought movement; HDTV documentaries about Robert Ingersoll and freethought publisher D. M. Bennett; the Council for Secular Humanism's cable access TV program The Humanist Perspective, which ran for more than 300 episodes; a 13-part public affairs radio series distributed via the National Public Radio satellite system; and Beyond Belief, a classic public-education video about skepticism.